andrescosta/jobico-fn/README.md

 ## Roadmap

-The roadmap can be queried here:
+The roadmap can be accessed or queried at this location:

 https://github.com/users/andrescosta/projects/3/views/1